Voting by Special Ballot

 The date upon which votes cast by Special Ballot that are found to be qualified for counting in the election are tabulated varies by election.
-For the 2022 Primary Election, Special Ballot tabulation is tentatively scheduled to take place on July 1, 2022.
+For the 2022 General Election, Special Ballot tabulation is tentatively scheduled to take place on November 16, 2022.

 All qualified votes cast by Special Ballot are tabulated.